berlinjs/jsconf2019-special/README.md

-# jsconf2018-special
+# jsconf2019-special

 ![screenshot displaying the very yellow berlin.js website - because yellow is the color of javascript.
 Or something haha](./assets/screenshot.png)

-- Date: May 31st, 2018
+- Date: May 30, 2019
-- Time: 7pm
+- Time: 19:00 / 7 PM
 - Location: co.up, 3rd floor.
-- Meetup link: T.B.D.
+- Meetup link: TBD
-- After Meetup: T.B.D and to be coordinated with CSSConf.EU
+- After Meetup: TBD - We're coordinating with CSSConf EU!

-Rough idea: We want to have a meetup where we bring people together who are in town for JSConf.eu to mix and mingle with the BerlinJS community.
+Rough idea: We want to have a meetup where we bring people together who are in town for JSConf EU to mix and mingle with the BerlinJS community.
 Ideally we get some talks from speakers / rejected speakers from their pool.
 Think of it as a super mini, low-key Reject.JS

 ## Contributing
 All speaker data is in `./speakers.json`.
 Time and date are at the top of